Whorled Milkweed Seeds - (Asclepias verticillata)

 From that link, you’ll see the states shown where the milkweed is native.
 If you find a state that has areas with climate and conditions similar to yours, then that milkweed will most likely do very well for you.

-Milkweed pods contain a seed floss that is used to stuff pillows or mixed with other fibers to make a cloth.
+Milkweed pods contain a seed floss – called pappas – that is used to stuff pillows or mixed with other fibers to make a cloth.
 It is used in Life Jackets or as a stuffing material.
-It is very water repellent.
-The floss is the mechanism for seed dispersal.
+It is very water-repellent.
+Floss is the mechanism for seed dispersal.

-This milkweed seed is the highest quality available anywhere.
+This milkweed seed is of the highest quality available anywhere.
 It is hand-grown across central and northern Arizona, hand-harvested, hand-cleaned, and hand-packed.
-Over the past five years it has been test-grown in different elevations to verify the vigor and adaptability to different conditions.
+Over the past five years, it has been test-grown in different elevations to verify its vigor and adaptability to different conditions.

 - Eastern Whorled Milkweed